'Bird Scooters Are Ruining Venice' - Slashdot

 His assertion about phones in hand is just put me off as well.
 The scooter drivers have a right to be on the road.
 If they don't follow local laws (cell phone driving laws) then ththey police will deal with it.
 You don't get to decide what others use.
 So yeah, used to it.

 The problem is not Bird itself.
 I think it's a great idea.
 But I live in Bird territory, and I can tell you that a good portion of the time, it's the riders themselves that are the entitled asshats.
-They have no problem riding on crowded
+They have no problem riding on crowded sidewalks, running stop signs, and general other fuckery (2 people riding on a Bird at the same time) at 15 MPH.
+There have been several collisions with pedestrians that I've read about (read Nextdoor in a Bird neighborhood).
+In the last week, there was a Bird collision with another car, as well as one that happened a few months ago.

+The police are *sort of* dealing with the problem, but they're pretty busy handling many other issues.

 Re: (Score:3)